insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

 ## 4. Next Steps (Handoff)

-1.  **Monitor Sync**: Trigger the GitHub Action now that the code is fixed and pushed.
-2.  **Completion Estimate**: ~1.5 hours remaining for full completion (Entity migration -> Edge migration -> Person Enrichment -> Relationships -> Final Cleanup).
+1.  **Verify Sync Script**: The `run_affinity_sync.ts` script with dynamic imports encountered a timeout during local testing.
+Verify execution in the full environment.
+2.  **Monitor Edge Creation**: Check if the new sync logic correctly creates "contact" or "deal_team" edges for Owners/Sourced By fields.
+3.  **Completion Estimate**: ~1 hour remaining for final verification and cleanup.
-3.  **Dynamic Subgraph Retrieval**: Currently, the chat highlights nodes in the *full* graph.
+4.  **Dynamic Subgraph Retrieval**: Currently, the chat highlights nodes in the *full* graph.
 Ideally, the graph view should filter down to *only* the relevant subgraph for cleaner visualization.
-4.  **"Explain" Feature**: Add a button to chat messages to visualize the specific path (Why is X relevant?) on the graph.
+5.  **"Explain" Feature**: Add a button to chat messages to visualize the specific path (Why is X relevant?) on the graph.
-5.  **Performance Tuning**: Ensure Neo4j queries for node highlighting remain fast as graph grows.
+6.  **Performance Tuning**: Ensure Neo4j queries for node highlighting remain fast as graph grows.

 ## 5. Technical Notes